Golim/genius/README.md

 # Genius
-Find the lyrics of the song you are listening to directly from your linux terminal
+Find the lyrics of the song you are listening to directly from your linux terminal.
+Lyrics are from [Genius](https://genius.com/)

 ## Requirements
 - Python 3
 - [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/)

+### Optional
+- [argcomplete](https://argcomplete.readthedocs.io/en/latest/) with [active global completion](https://pypi.org/project/argcomplete/#activating-global-completion): tab completion of arguments

 ## How to use
     git clone https://github.com/golim/genius